-Have you been jobless for months now?
+Job seeking but still jobless for months now?
 Do you sometimes wonder why no one hires you?
 Do you feel rejected because of this?
 Are you frustrated looking for a job?

 Job hunting is not easy and it will never be.
 Continuous competition is ongoing.
 Each year, more new graduates enter the corporate world trying their best to get a job.
 Included in this tough competition are those who are looking for a new job or a career shift.
 These are the most common reasons why job seekers fail:

 Have you ever checked the qualifications stated for the position?
 Sad, but true, many do not actually read that part.
 They miss the information telling they are not qualified or they are overqualified.
 They are sometimes frustrated in hunting jobs that they neglect the most important part of it.

 Tip: Customize your resume.
 For every position or industry you apply for, send a different resume.
-If you are applying for a sales position, do not send a resume stating you are good in writing.
+If you are applying for a sales position, do not send a resume stating you are good at writing.
 That company will not need that skill.
 Instead, convey your sales, marketing, and communication skills and strategies to land the job.
-Or else you resume will be discarded.
+Or else the manager will discard your resume.

 Communication is two way.
 In interviews, effectively convey your strengths and competencies for the position.
 Learn to listen.
 To hear is different from listening.
-It is a skill only few people can fully develop.
+It is a skill only a few people can fully develop.
 The wrong information that the interviewer receives will automatically fail you.

 Strive to become as optimistic as you can be because job seeking is really very challenging.
 Focusing on the negative things will affect you emotionally, socially, and physically.
 Hopelessness will not bring you toward success or even nearer your goal.